cau-placc/haskell-src-transformation/README.md

 ## Repository

-The repository consists of two directories
+The repository is structured as follows.

 * `src` contains the source code of the project